artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

 Rebuild the indexes
 ^^^^^^^^^^^^^^^^^^^

+Archivematica includes three Django commands to regenerate the Elasticsearch indexes.

+.. _aip-indexes-filesystem:

+**Rebuild AIP indexes using filesystem**

-Archivematica includes two Django commands to regenerate the Elasticsearch indexes.
-These commands require access in the local filesystem to the location paths of the AIP and Transfer Backlog storage locations.
+To recreate the AIP indexes from the filesystem you require access to the location paths of the AIP and Transfer Backlog storage locations.
 These usually are located in the following paths:

 * :file:`/var/archivematica/sharedDirectory/www/AIPsStore`